Philoul/AAPS-TIzen-Specification/AAPS_Tizen_Interface_Specification.md

 |                       |                                                              |                            |      |
 |                       |                                                              |                            |      |

-### Setting Mask (Watch→AndroidAPS) (proposal, but hide / show preferences seems to be complicated in Android applications...)
+### Setting Mask (Watch→AndroidAPS) (to be confirmed)

 Channel: 115

 Note: same channel than sendPreferences

+This part is not developed today...
+Hide / show preferences seems to be complicated in Android applications...

 Type of data: JSON string (Array of bytes)